Inferno214221/cmc-mod-manager/README.md

 - [x] Delete instructions txt file on merge
 - [x] RAR support - no errors
 - [x] Alerts
-- [ ] Removing characters on the css causes a locked icon to appear
 - [ ] Errors
 ### Character Selection Screen (Priority: 3)
 - [x] Display the CSS